Advance Brain Health with Genomics & AI

 THE LABORATORY OF NEUROGENOMICS

-From single-cell and spatial omics to machine learning and functional genomics, we advance genomic tools to understand the genetic basis of human brain health and disease.
+By integrating transcriptomics, optical imaging, synthetic biology, and machine learning, we build next-generation tools to decode the genetic basis of human brain health and disease.

 THE CHALLENGE